 - Sara Jones, Senior Manager – Mobile Enhanced Services, BT Plc, from Bristol

 - Entrepreneur Award - sponsored by Hyperion Insurance Group - for an owner/operator of a technology business whose vision and talent will inspire others to start their own technology-related venture (trading for a minimum of 24 months).

 - Carla Brown, Director, Game Doctor, from Gloucester

 - Colleen Wong, Founder, Techsixtyfour, from Teddington

-- Jo Wimble-Groves, Co-founder & Business Director, Active Digital, from Lamberhurst
+- Jo Wimble-Groves, Co-Owner& Business Director, Active Digital, from Lamberhurst

 - Innovator Award – sponsored by American Express - for a woman designing, developing, researching, implementing or being exceptionally creative with technology in an unconventional and innovative way.